wchenausky/Code-Refactor/README.md

 # Code Refactor

 I've started this project to help better understand what my day to day work will be like once I'm in the field.
 Here I have been given a set of HTML and CSS with some errors in them.
-I will go through step by step of how I fixed these errors and helped clean up some of the undeeded code.
+I will go through step by step of how I fixed these errors and helped clean up some of the unneeded code.
 As well as giving the website it's own URL.

 ## Table of Contents
 * [Changing Title of Website](#Changing-Title-of-Website)